2006–2007 Brazilian aviation crisis: Gol Transportes Aéreos Flight 1907

 On September 29, 2006, a Gol Transportes Aéreos Boeing 737-800 collided with an ExcelAire Embraer Legacy 600 over the state of Mato Grosso, leading to the loss of 154 lives in what was, at the time, the deadliest air disaster in Brazilian history.
-It is still the sixth highest death toll of any accident involving a Boeing 737 behind Lion Air Flight 610, Jeju Air Flight 2216, Ukraine International Airlines Flight 752, Air India Express Flight 812 and Ethiopian Airlines Flight 302.

 Investigations concluded that the air traffic controllers had made multiple errors, resulting in the two airplanes being directed to operate in opposite directions on the same airway.
 Further, the Legacy aircraft's transponder was found to have been off from 54 minutes before the time of the collision until three minutes after, when the crew turned it on again, thereby disabling the collision avoidance system on both aircraft.
 Footage of the radar screens at the time of the incident reveals that the primary radar lost contact with the Legacy 28 minutes after Legacy's transponder was off.

 Following this accident, many technology and personnel issues were made public, pointing to the poor situation of Brazilian aviation's infrastructure and transforming the crash into a catalyst for the crisis.
 Facing the possibility of being blamed for an accident which—in their opinion—could have been avoided by appropriate corrective measures, the air traffic controllers decided to take protest action.